SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ```
 USAGE
-  $ smartthings edge:drivers [IDORINDEX]
+  $ smartthings edge:drivers [IDORINDEX] [-h] [-p <value>] [-t <value>] [--language <value>] [-O <value>]
+    [--indent <value>] [-j] [-y] [-o <value>] [--compact] [--expanded] [-A]

 ARGUMENTS
   IDORINDEX  the driver id or number in list

-OPTIONS
+FLAGS
   -A, --all-organizations     include entities from all organizations the user belongs to
-  -O, --organization=organization  The organization ID to use for this command
+  -O, --organization=<value>  The organization ID to use for this command
   -h, --help                  show CLI help
   -j, --json                  use JSON format of input and/or output
-  -o, --output=output              specify output file
+  -o, --output=<value>        specify output file
-  -p, --profile=profile            [default: default] configuration profile
+  -p, --profile=<value>       [default: default] configuration profile
-  -t, --token=token                the auth token to use
+  -t, --token=<value>         the auth token to use
   -y, --yaml                  use YAML format of input and/or output
   --compact                   use compact table format with no lines between body rows
   --expanded                  use expanded table format with a line between each body row
-  --indent=indent                  specify indentation for formatting JSON or YAML output
+  --indent=<value>            specify indentation for formatting JSON or YAML output
-  --language=language              ISO language code or "NONE" to not specify a language.
+  --language=<value>          ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

+DESCRIPTION
+  list all drivers available in a user account or retrieve a single driver
 ```

 _See code: [@smartthings/plugin-cli-edge](https://github.com/SmartThingsCommunity/edge-cli-plugin/blob/v1.7.0/src/commands/edge/drivers.ts)_